S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/describe-organizational-drivers.md

 Clearly understanding organizational drivers and documenting essential information about them before deciding on a response, is crucial for ensuring that the rationale behind decisions is understood.
 It also provides an opportunity for those who are collaborating to verify their assumptions, combine diverse viewpoints, align understanding, and consequently agree on a  description of a driver.

 Both individuals and groups can describe organizational drivers.
-A summary can be added to a [[backlog](section:backlog)], or used as a straightforward method to communicate pertinent details about a relevant situation to others within the organization who have responsibility for dealing such things.
-Subsequently, these drivers can be [[prioritized](section:prioritize-backlogs)] in relation to other drivers that are pending a response and then, when the time comes, they can be dealt with accordingly.
+A summary can be added to a [backlog](section:backlog), or used as a straightforward method to communicate pertinent details about a relevant situation to others within the organization who have responsibility for dealing such things.
+Subsequently, these drivers can be [prioritized](section:prioritize-backlogs) in relation to other drivers that are pending a response and then, when the time comes, they can be dealt with accordingly.
 Further details on how to respond to organizational drivers can be found in the pattern [Respond to Organizational Drivers](section:respond-to-organizational-drivers).

 ## How to describe organizational drivers

 A simple way to describe an organizational driver is by explaining:

-* the **current situation** that is being observed,
+-   the **current situation** that is being observed,
-* the **(current or anticipated) effect** this situation leads to.
+-   the **(current or anticipated) effect** this situation leads to.
-* And, if it’s not already obvious from the previous two points, why it’s **relevant** for the organization to respond to this situation.
+-   and, if it’s not already obvious from the previous two points, why it’s **relevant** for the organization to respond to this situation.

 Describing these three aspects will typically provide enough information to communicate an organizational driver clearly.